-Press Adjust to perform the calibration and store the calibration values.
-Press Calibrate to calculate the calibration factors and view the results without saving them.
-Press Cancel to terminate the calibration.
+Press the Adjust button to perform the calibration and store the calculated values in the sensor.
+Press the Calibrate button to store the calculated values in the sensor.
+Calibration is not performed.
+Press the Cancel button to terminate the calibration.